OmriGrossW/Image-Morphing/README.md

 # Image-Morphing

-Image Morphing - Implemented using warp morphing technique, cross-dissolving and Bilinear \ Gaussian interpolations for color estimation.
+Image Morphing - Implemented using warp morphing technique, cross-dissolving and nearest-neighbor \ bilinear \ Gaussian interpolations for color estimation.

 The program should be run from command line in the following manner: <exe_file> <config_file>
 Where <exe_file> is the name of the program's executable and <config file> is the name of a text